 While this bird was primarily bred for cockfighting, they do make a good table bird.
 The hens lay brown eggs, though they are not prolific layers by any means.

-This is an American breed that is widely popular.
-There is some controversy over how exactly the Brahma came to be.
+There is some controversy over how exactly the wildly popular Brahma came to be.
 It seems to have been developed from birds that were imported from a Chinese port.
 These birds were known as “Shanghai” birds.
 However, this bird is likely a crossbred between the Grey Chittagong and the Shanghai birds.

 In the beginning, there were many different strains of this breed, and it had many different names.
 However, at a meeting of poultry judges in 1852, they finally decided on a single name – Brahmapootra.
 This name was later shortened to simply Brahma.